lukeswitz/AntiHunter-Command-Control-PRO/README.md

 ### UI Modules at a Glance

 Each primary view ships with rich operator context.
+The screenshots below were refreshed for the November 2025 UI pass, so what you see matches the latest drone cones, triangulation overlays, inventory analytics, and addons layout that (a) landed in this repo and (b) shipped with the image assets now stored under `images/`.

 #### Map